davidsprieto/js-exercise-explorer/README.md

 # Exercise Explorer
-JavaScript Application to Search for Exercises from ExerciseDB API!
+JavaScript Application to Search for Exercises from the ExerciseDB API!